-Omega Paw Roll works as advertised and resolve the problem of scooping every day your cat litter box.
-Even though this unit has some issues (as the urine odor after a while using it), the overall performance of this unit as a self-cleaning litter box is the best in its price range (under US$50).
+Omega Paw Roll works as advertised and resolves the problem of scooping your cat litter box every day.
+Even though this unit has some issues (as the urine odor after a while of using it), the overall performance of this unit as a self-cleaning litter box is the best in its price range (under US$50).
 For these reasons:

 √ I recommend the Omega Paw Self-Cleaning Litter Box: